stivlo/budget-pilot/README.md

    - Income details
    - Expense records

-* **Device Information**: We may collect device-specific information, such as your device type, operating system, and unique device identifiers.
+* **Device Information**: We do not collect device-specific information, such as your device type, operating system, and unique device identifiers.

 ## How We Use Your Data